22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Southwest Flight 1380 was above southeastern Pennsylvania, about 20 minutes into its journey, when it happened
+(CNN)Southwest Flight 1380 was above southeastern Pennsylvania, about 20 minutes into its journey, when it happened.

 A fan blade, spinning at thousands of revolutions per minute in the engine beneath the aircraft's left wing, broke loose.